 in hereditary cancers.
 Dr. Garber’s recent research has evaluated novel agents targeting DNA repair defects in treatment and prevention of triple-negative or basal-like breast cancer, the most common form of cancer in women with germline BRCA1 mutations.

-Dr. Sara Tolaney is associate director of the Susan F. Smith Center for Women’s Cancers, associate director of Clinical Research in Breast Oncology, Senior Physician, and Assistant Professor of Medicine at Harvard Medical School.
+Dr. Sara Tolaney is associate director of the Susan F. Smith Center for Women’s Cancers, director of Clinical Trials in Breast Oncology, Senior Physician, and Assistant Professor of Medicine at Harvard Medical School.
 Her

 research focuses on the development of novel therapies in the treatment of breast cancer.
 She is principal investigator for many therapeutic clinical trials and translational studies and serves as the breast oncology liaison to Dana-Farber’s Early